 3) Write a letter to your condo manager.
 If you are unable to reach a solution in-person, write a letter outlining your concerns and what solution you would like to see.
 Keep a copy of the letter for your records.

-4) Consider your dispute resolution options.
 Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the condo manager agrees to this dispute resolution method.
 Find a mediator or arbitrator by visiting the ADR Institute of Alberta’s Online Directory.

-The Court of Queen’s Bench is another dispute resolution option.
+The Court of King’s Bench is another dispute resolution option.
 If the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws or if the condo manager engages in “improper conduct”, you can make a court application.
 Provincial Court is a dispute resolution option for monetary disputes under $50,000.
 You should seek legal advice before taking any court action.

 Tips